wtong98/wlt-site/content/posts/2022-07-07-ai-composer.md

 ## "Real" music?
-The modern-day successor to EMI is AIVA, which composed both pieces you just listened to.[^3] The algorithm is designed by Aiva Technologies, a European startup that develops machine learning solutions for composing themed, cinematic music.
+The modern-day successor to EMI is AIVA, which composed both pieces you just listened to.
+The algorithm is designed by Aiva Technologies, a European startup that develops machine learning solutions for composing themed, cinematic music.
 As you've hopefully experienced, AIVA’s music is often characterized as being emotional, coherent, and difficult to distinguish from a score written by a